22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 ```

 Finally, after finishing the whole script which will be shown later on this
-blog, we need to save the latest date to `yaml` file, so wen can use it in the
+blog, we need to save the latest date to `yaml` file, so We can use it in the
 next run of `webmention` script.

 ```sh